camiloibanez/Exoplanet-ML-Classifier/starter_code/results.md

 A neural network of two layers with 100 units and 100 units resulted in 0.862.

 A neural network of three layers with 100 unites, 100 units and 50 units resulted in 0.884.

+A Gaussian Naive Bayes classifier resulted in 0.716.